softlayer/terraform-provider-softlayer/README.md

     * Useful in cases where a domain has more than one mail exchanger, the priority property is the priority of the MTA that delivers mail for a domain.
 A lower number denotes a higher priority, and mail will attempt to deliver through that MTA before moving to lower priority mail servers.
 Priority is defaulted to 10 upon resource record creation.
 * `refresh` | *int*
     * The amount of time in seconds that a secondary name server should wait to check for a new copy of a DNS zone from the domain's primary name server.
 If a zone file has changed then the secondary DNS server will update it's copy of the zone to match the primary DNS server's zone.
-* `contact_email` | *string*
+* `responsible_person` | *string*
     * (Required) The email address of the person responsible for a domain, with the "@" replaced with a `.`.
 For instance, if root@example.org is responsible for example.org, then example.org's SOA responsibility is `root.example.org.`.
 * `retry` | *int*
     * The amount of time in seconds that a domain's primary name server (or servers) should wait if an attempt to refresh by a secondary name server failed before attempting to refresh a domain's zone with that secondary name server again.
 * `ttl` | *int*
     * (Required) The Time To Live value of a resource record, measured in seconds.
 TTL is used by a name server to determine how long to cache a resource record.
 An SOA record's TTL value defines the domain's overall TTL.
-* `record_type` | *string* - (Required) A domain resource record's type, valid types are:
+* `type` | *string* - (Required) A domain resource record's type, valid types are:
     * `a` for address records
     * `aaaa` for address records
     * `cname` for canonical name records
     * `mx` for mail exchanger records
-    * `ns` for name server records
     * `ptr` for pointer records in reverse domains
-    * `soa` for a domain's start of authority record
     * `spf` for sender policy framework records
     * `srv` for service records
 * `txt` | *string*
     * for text records
 * `service` | *string*
-    * The symbolic name of the desired service
+    * The symbolic name of the desired service.
+Only used for `SRV` records.
 * `protocol` | *string*
     * The protocol of the desired service; this is usually either TCP or UDP.
+Only used for `SRV` records.
 * `port` | *int*
     * The TCP or UDP port on which the service is to be found.
+Only used for `SRV` records.
 * `priority` | *int*
     * The priority of the target host, lower value means more preferred.
+Only used for `SRV` records.
 * `weight` | *int*
     * A relative weight for records with the same priority.
+Only used for `SRV` records.

 ##### Attributes Reference